First Mode logo

 Key Learnings

-With much of my design work having been in classroom settings or in collaboration with larger organizations, the fast-paced startup atmosphere let the rubber meet the road, challenging my preconceived design strategies.
+With much of my design work having been in collaboration with larger organizations, the fast-paced startup atmosphere let the rubber meet the road, challenging my preconceived design strategies.

 Stay Scrappy